AdanMoses/personal-website/README.md

 ## TODO

-Check buttons classes, need to run function for dropdown.
+Check buttons classes, need to click to run function for dropdown